farahc123/java_upskilling/README.md

 # OOP

 - **abstraction**:
-  - the concept of classes
-  - which is that classes are blueprints of real-life objects
-- an object is an instance of a class
+  - the concept of classes, which is that classes are blueprints of real-life objects (an object is an instance of a class)
 - **encapsulation**:
   - concept of data hiding & exposing e.g. thru `private` & `public` methods & variables
 - **polymorphism**: